vipin-2023/node-compose-demo/README.md

 ## Available Scripts

->make sure the following
+make sure the following

-* docker in your machine
+>* docker in your machine
-* internet connection
+>* internet connection

-In the project directory, you can run:

 run in production env